foundation/foundation-sites/docs/pages/tooltip.md

 <hr>

 <p><span data-tooltip aria-haspopup="true" class="has-tip" title="Yesterday you said tomorrow.
 So just do it!
 Make your dreams come true.
-Just do it.">Get the power.
+Just do it." data-thumb="http://placehold.it/200x200">Get the power.
 Get the power.</span></p>

 <p><span data-tooltip aria-haspopup="true" class="has-tip tip-top" title="Yesterday you said tomorrow.
 So just do it!
 Make your dreams come true.
 Just do it.">Get the power.
 Top.</span></p>